 Both quality and quantity of eggs decrease over time

-Infertility isn’t just a woman’s disease
+Infertility isn’t just a woman’s issue

 An infertility evaluation isn’t expensive or difficult